FRSQRG/e/README.md

-# Comprehensive Documentation for React Application
+# Comprehensive Documentation for Employee Discount

 ## Table of Contents
 1. [Introduction](#introduction)